Featured image of post Add Favicon to a Hugo-Based Website

 Add Favicon to a Hugo-Based Website

-In this post, I will show how I enhanced the look of my Hugo website by adding a favicon.
+In this post, I show how I updated the look of my Hugo website by adding a favicon.

 Contents of static folder

-The next step was to simply copy the HTML snippet generated on the download page and paste it into layouts/partials/head/custom.html
+Next I copied the HTML snippet from the download page into layouts/partials/head/custom.html

 1